qu0b/Conviction/README.md

 ### Local development - without docker

 For local development more packages will be installed that are not essential for production.
-These packages include mainly [Typescript](https://www.typescriptlang.org/) dependencies that improve the development expierence.
+These packages include mainly [Typescript](https://www.typescriptlang.org/) dependencies that improve the developer expierence.
 The `$ @types/*` packages are type definitions for typescript.
 Another important developer dependency is [Nodemon](https://www.npmjs.com/package/nodemon) which listens for changes and restarts the server automatically.

-Changes to the Typescript files need to be transpiled to javascript by calling this command: `$ npx tsc -p "tsconfig.json"`.
+Changes to the Typescript files need to be transpiled to javascript by calling this command:
+`$ npx tsc -p "tsconfig.json"`.

 #### Setting up IPFS
 To get ipfs running on your machine follow the [install instructions](https://docs.ipfs.io/introduction/install/).
 After calling `$ ipfs init` it is possible to run an `$ ipfs daemon`.
 Once the daemon is running it possible to access the IPFS API via `localhost:5001`.